Families of Berkovich spaces: Images of maps

-{\em Proof.} By replacing~$Y$ by~$\supp F$ we reduce to the case where~$\supp F=Y$.
-Since~$\phi$ is compact,~$\phi(Y)$ is a closed subset of~$X$.
+\begin{proof} By replacing~$Y$ with~$\supp F$ we reduce to the case where~$\supp F=Y$.
+Since~$\phi$ is topologically proper, $\phi(Y)$ is a closed subset of~$X$ and $\phi\inv(E)$ is quasi-compact for every quasi-compact subset $E$ of $X$.
 We are now going to reduce to the case where both~$Y$ and~$X$ are~$\Gamma$-strict and~$k$-affinoid.

-\trois{gammarplus} {\bf The case where~$X$ is~$\Gamma$-strict}.
-One can check the result G-locally on~$X$; it allows to assume that~$X$ is~$\Gamma$-strict and~$k$-affinoid.
-In this case,~$Y$ is compact, hence admits a finite covering by~$\Gamma$-strict, affinoid domains; one therefore immediatly reduces to the case where~$Y$ is also~$\Gamma$-strict and affinoid.
+Let us first consider the case where (1) is fulfilled.
+One can check the result G-locally on~$X$, which allows to assume that~$X$ is~$\Gamma$-strict and~$k$-affinoid.
+In this case,~$Y$ is quasi-compact, hence admits a finite covering by~$\Gamma$-strict, affinoid domains; one therefore immediately reduces to the case where~$Y$ is also~$\Gamma$-strict and affinoid.

-\trois{gammaany} {\bf The case where~$X$ is separated and where~$Y$ is paracompact}.
-Since~$Y$ is paracompact, it admits a locally finite covering~$(Y_i)$ by compact~$\Gamma$-strict analytic domains.
-If we prove that~$\phi(Y_i)$ is a~$\Gamma$-strict compact analytic domain of~$X$ for any~$i$, then~$(\phi(Y_i))$ will be by compactness of~$\phi$ a locally finite covering of~$\phi(Y)$ by~$\Gamma$-strict compact analytic domains of~$X$.
-As~$X$ is separated, this will imply that~$\phi(Y)$ is itself a~$\Gamma$-strict analytic domain of~$X$.
-Hence we reduced to the case where~$Y$ is compact.
-Thanks to \ref{atlasaff}, one can then assume~$X$ is compact and~$\Gamma$-strict, and even, since one can check the result G-locally on~$X$, that it is affinoid and~$\Gamma$-strict.
-And as~$Y$ admits a finite covering by~$\Gamma$-strict~$k$-affinoid domains, one eventually reduces to the case where~$Y$ is also~$\Gamma$-strict and~$k$-affinoid.
+Let us now consider the case where (2) is fulfilled.
+Choose a locally finite $\Gamma$-strict affinoid covering $(Y_i)$ of $Y$.
+It is sufficient to prove that~$\phi(Y_i)$ is a~$\Gamma$-strict compact analytic domain of~$X$ for any~$i$.
+Indeed, assume that it is the case.
+Then for every affinoid domain $V$ of $X$, the pre-image $\phi\inv(V)$ is quasi-compact, hence intersects only finitely many $Y_i$'s; this implies that $(\phi(Y_i))_i$ is a locally finite covering of~$\phi(Y)$ by~$\Gamma$-strict compact analytic domains of~$X$, which can be refined into a locally finite covering by $\Gamma$-strict affinoid domains.
+As~$X$ is separated, the intersection of two such domains will still be affinoid and $\Gamma$-strict; hence our covering is a $\Gamma$-strict affinoid atlas on $\phi(Y)$, and $\phi(Y)$ is a closed $\Gamma$-strict analytic domain of $X$.
+We thus reduce to the case where~$Y$ is compact.
+By Proposition~\ref{prop-image-subgstrict}, we can then assume~$X$ is compact and~$\Gamma$-strict, and even, since one can check the result G-locally on~$X$, that it is affinoid and~$\Gamma$-strict.
+And as~$Y$ admits a finite covering by~$\Gamma$-strict~$k$-affinoid domains, we eventually reduce to the case where~$Y$ is also~$\Gamma$-strict and~$k$-affinoid.